Table of Contents

 Which glass goes with which wine?

-As long as you are using a wine glass with a stem, don’t worry about which wine glass goes with which wine.
+As long as you use a wine glass with a stem, don’t worry about which wine glass goes with which wine.

 What are three types of wine glasses?

-The three major types of wine classes are red wine glasses, white wine glasses, and champagne flutes.
+The three major types of wine glasses are red wine glasses, white wine glasses, and champagne flutes.

 Do wine glasses really make a difference?